COS301-SE-2024/WhatsOn-UP/docs/Read.md

 Once your account is created, you will be prompted to log in with your new credentials (username and password).
 After logging in, you'll gain access to additional features available to General Users.
 5. To login enter your full name and enter the password you submitted during the time you signed up.

-**For more details on the additional features and how to use them, refer to the General User section of the help menu.**
 ##
 ### Search For Events
 1. Navigate to the Home Page.